-My first day at my first job was a difficult one.
-To start my career, I had moved to a new city, without the familiar comfort of my friends and family.
-I hadn't finished unpacking in my new apartment and didn't even feel comfortable at home yet.
-Everyone at work was older and more experienced than I was.
+My first day of high school was a difficult one.
+I entered a new school, in a new city, without the familiar comfort of my middle school friends.
+I encountered strangers around every corner.
 With every glance, I felt more and more out of place.
 Thankfully, that was the day I met Olivia, who changed everything for me.

 These introductory paragraphs essentially communicate the same basic point.
-However, while the first paragraph conveys a second-person, generalized account of the author's first day on a new job, the second paragraph conveys a much more personal, first-person account.
+However, while the first paragraph conveys a second-person, generalized account of the student's first high school experience, the second paragraph conveys a much more personal, first-person account.
 Also, when the reader reaches the end of the first paragraph, there's a sense of completeness, as if the paragraph doesn't need to connect to any other idea.
 When the reader reaches the end of the second paragraph, there's a desire to read more, to find out more information about Olivia and how she "changed everything" for the author; this is the effect your introductory paragraph should have.
-The reader should want to read more, which is incredibly difficult to achieve using generalizations.
-All things considered, the reader doesn't want to hear about "everyone's" first-day-of-work experience; he wants to learn more about you, as the author.
+The reader should be enticed into reading more, which is incredibly difficult to achieve using generalizations.
+All things considered, the reader doesn't want to hear about "everyone's" high school experience; he wants to learn more about you, as the author.